Mycobacterium kansasii: Growth characteristics

+M. kansasii grows on Middlebrook 7H10 agar at 37 °C. The species is classified as a slow grower and may take up to six weeks to grow.
+The species is resistant to pyrazinamide and susceptible to ethambutol.

 Differential characteristics

 It is closely related to the non-pathogenic, also slowly growing, nonpigmented, M. gastri.

 Both species share an identical 16S rDNA but differentiation is possible by differences in the ITS and hsp65 sequences.

 A commercial hybridisation assay (AccuProbe) to identify M. kansasii exists.